Sasza/pisak-configurator/README.md

 # pisak-configurator
-a UI for PISAK configuration
+a GUI for PISAK configuration